Ebertfest: Admission

-Festival goers can purchase tickets to individual shows or full-festival passes.
-The number of passes sold is limited to 1,000 with the remainder of seats allotted for individual tickets or sponsors.
-As passholders do not necessarily attend every show, it is often possible to obtain tickets at the last minute after empty seats are counted.
+Festival goers could purchase tickets to individual shows or full-festival passes.
+The number of passes sold was limited to 1,000 with the remainder of seats allotted for individual tickets or sponsors.
+As passholders do not necessarily attend every show, it was often possible to obtain tickets at the last minute after empty seats are counted.
 At every festival since 2002, all patrons waiting in line for sold-out films were able to gain entry to the theatre.

 Passes for the first Ebertfest in 1999 cost $30, and individual film tickets were $5.
 In 2016, passes cost $150, and individual film tickets were $15.
 In 2023, passes cost $200 and individual film tickets were $20.
+For the final, two-day edition of the festival in 2026, passes cost $150 and individual film tickets were $20.

 The first sell-out of passes was in 2004.